jro12345/PythonCapstone/README.md

  - 'ctrl+c' can be entered at any time to gracefully exit the program.
  - 'c' can be entered during any user prompt to exit back to Main Menu.
 0. Generate Test Transactions:
-   - Generates a random set up data in valid structure.
+   - Generates a random set of data in valid structure.
    - Prompts for number of transactions to be generated.
    - This will clear any previously loaded transactions.
 1. Load Transactions: